trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 7 December 2017.
+3.2.2+
+* Update ideonesandbox code for compatibility with latest language strings in Ideone server.
+[But IdeoneSandbox is not supported.]

 ### 3 December 2017.
 3.2.2
 * Incorporate changes from abautu (Andrei Bautu) to allow question authors to update test case 'expected' fields directly from a table of